48Club/bnb-48-inscription/token-op-command.md

 ### mint

-Sender mint a deployed inscription for `to` address of the carrier tx
+`from` address mint a deployed inscription for `to` address of the carrier tx, while `from` must not be an contract.Otherwise it will be invalid command anyway even if it's in the minters parameter of deploy command.

 |tuple|type|mandatory|description|
 |-|-|-|-|